quantumphysicist/Zoom-Attendance-Tracker/readme.md

 1. Export the participants list from [Zoom](https://zoom.us/account/my/report) ensuring that you check both "Export with meeting data" and "Show unique users".
 Please refer to this guide for more information: https://www.eduhk.hk/ocio/content/faq-how-retrieve-attendance-list-zoom-meeting.
 2. Create a CSV file named `expected_participants.csv` with the following columns: "Name (Original Name)" and "Official Name" and "Coach Name".
 List all the participants that are expected to attend the event in this file.
 Make sure that the "Name (Original Name)" column matches the name column in the exported CSV file from Zoom.
 3. Run the script by executing python `attendance_tracker.py`.
-4. The script will generate a CSV file named `attendance.xlsx` with the attendance information, including the names of the attendees and their attendance status (Present, Absent, or Present (Unrecognized Name)).
+4. The script will generate an Excel file named `attendance.xlsx` with the attendance information, including the names of the attendees and their attendance status (Present, Absent, or Present (Unrecognized Name)).

 [//]: <> (## Note: The script assumes that the exported participants list from Zoom is saved as `participants_xxxxxxx.csv` in the same directory as the script file.)